benv666/node-raver/README.md

 In other words:
 No warranty, please read through the script and understand it (at least in broad strokes) before running it.
-It works for me (tm), feel free to fork/copy/clone/adjust as you see fit!
+It works for me (tm), also feel free to fork/copy/clone/adjust as you see fit!

 Note that by default you get 100000 API requests on a free account.
 This script uses 1 per execution.
 If you run it once every hour on hourly, once per day for daily, etc, it result in <1K calls per month.